 45 CFR 46.102(d)

 HHS regulations define research as a systematic* investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
+Activities that meet this definition constitute research for purpose of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.

 How does the FDA define research?